Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Lie groups and Lie algebras

 Clearly, there are other choices of the $Z$-invariant coordinates, which differ by multiplication of $z_{i}$ by any function of ${\fu}_{\xi}$'s.

-Comparing the Eqs. (\ref{eq:paramq}) and (\ref{eq:elct}) we arrive at (\ref{eq:kx}).
-The Eq. (\ref{eq:cengen}) simply reflects the fact that C acts trivially in the adjoint representation.
-The lattice $C{\rl}$ generated by ${\al}_{i}$ is isomorphic to the root lattice ${\rl}$.
+Comparing the equations~(\ref{eq:paramq}) and (\ref{eq:elct}), we arrive at (\ref{eq:kx}).
+The equation~(\ref{eq:cengen}) simply reflects the fact that ${\rm C}$ acts trivially in the adjoint representation.
+The lattice ${\rm C}{\rl}$ generated by~${\al}_{i}$ is isomorphic to the root lattice ${\rl}$.